achalmed/achalmed/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# ¡Hola!
-Soy E. Edison Achalma Mendoza 👋
+# Hello!
+I am E. Edison Achalma Mendoza 👋

 Hello!
 I am an economist in process, materialist, data scientist, senior frontend developer from Ayacucho (Ayacucho/Peru).
 Writer in AI, programming, economic policy and finance.
 I also like to create fast web applications with [Vue](https://vuejs.org/) / [React](https://es.reactjs.org/) / [Svelte](https://svelte.dev/), easy to use and built with best practices.